 6.3.1.5 It was agreed that a second contribution from GCW is the mapping of the numerous initiatives already active in the region, and building on them.
 Investments from Swiss Development Agency, Finnish Environmental Institute, World Bank, USAid, and other organizations are known.
 L Hislop (CliC) worked in the region, on projects funded by the Government of Norway, and noted the existing engagement of CliC and ICIMOD. [action].
 S Colwell recommended that mapping of available observations, is a necessary step towards identifying where GCW could have most impact.
 He also reiterated that BAS is interested in working with GCW, supporting the expansion of observations in the Himalayan region. [action]

 6.3.1.6 It was noted that ICIMOD is currently coordinating the Hindu Kush Himalayan Monitoring and Assessment Programme (HIMAP) to produce a Comprehensive Assessment of the Hindu Kush Himalayan (HKH) Region, to be published in 2017.
 [The report will include chapters on the Status and change of the cryosphere and a chapter on Water availability and use (water security).]
-CliC and Secretariat will further explore and document the engagement options, including the relationship with ICIMOD.
-[Action]
+CliC and Secretariat will further explore and document the engagement options, including the relationship with ICIMOD. [action]

 Currently, the World Bank has projects in Nepal and Bhutan, and the Secretariat has been discussing with Wolfgang Grabs (WB) options for coordination.
-GCW glacier experts may be invited to a potential glacier observations workshop organized by the World Bank for its employees.
-[Action] Secretariat will follow up with W Grabs and inform GSG about progress and options for collaboration (March 2017).
+GCW glacier experts may be invited to a potential glacier observations workshop organized by the World Bank for its employees. [action] Secretariat will follow up with W Grabs and inform GSG about progress and options for collaboration (March 2017).

 6.3.1.7 A Snorrason noted that the development of the GCW activities in central Asia were planned to follow the AntON concept for high mountain observations, especially as most of the existing observations are obtained from stations which are not operated by the national hydro meteorological services, and asked the Asia WG ensures that the intent has remained the same. [action]